AI-Phil/langflow-with-nextjs-sidecar/README.md

 cp .env.example .env
 ```

-And edit this to include environment variables.
-To run the sample `upload-files` page, you'll need an DataStax Astra database and token as well as an OpenAI API key.
-You can alternatively modify the flows to suit your requirements.
+1. Edit this to include additional environment variables.
+   * To run the sample `upload-files` page, you'll need an DataStax Astra database and token as well as an OpenAI API key.
+   * You can alternatively modify the flows to suit your particular needs.
+2. Review the `LANGFLOW_WORKERS` value; the higher this value, the more concurrent requests Langflow can process.

 ### Running the Environment